wp-plugins/runners-log/readme.txt

 Donate link: http://www.liljefred.dk
 Tags: plugin, sport, training, running, activity log, fitness, stats, statistics, garmin, VDOT, BMI, calculator, Training Zones, Race Time Calculator, Training Pace, Body Mass Index, gear, gear management
 Requires at least: 2.7
-Tested up to: 3.4
+Tested up to: 3.3
-Stable tag: 3.0.1
+Stable tag: 3.1.0

 This plugin let you convert your blog into a training log and let you track your activities.
 You get advance statistics and running related calculators.
 See screenshots.

 == Description ==
+ALERT: THIS VERSION NO LONGER SUPPORT MULTI LANGUAGE!

 This plugin let you convert your blog into a training log and let you track your activities.
 You get advance statistics and running related calculators.
 See screenshots.

-Using Runners-log you'r able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.
+You'r now able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.

-Thanks to TheRealEyeless we have weather support and now having multilanguage support.
-Other features including a Gear Manager that let you track the use of your equipment when it is fully integrated (a beta function atm).
+Thanks to TheRealEyeless we now have weather support.
+And we have started adding a Gear Manager (when it works) you can use this to track the use of your equipment.

 You can add graphs using Google Chart or pChart see FAQ for howto use it.

+Using Google chart you need using a short code syntax like: `[runners_log_gchart type="pie" format="d" year="2010" month="May" color="224499" width="600" height="300"]`

 == Installation ==
 This section describes how to install the plugin and get it working.